rlaisqls/TIL/데브옵스 DevOps/AWS/Computing/EC2.md

 - There are three different types of EC2 placement groups:
     1. Clustered Placement Groups
        - Clustered Placement Grouping is when you put all of your EC2 instances in a single availability zone.
 This is recommended for applications that need the lowest latency possible and require the highest neywork throughput.
-       - Only certain instances can be launched into this group (compute optimized, GPU optimized, storage optimized, and memory optimized).
+       - Only certain instances can be launched into this group (compute optimized, GPU optimized, storage optimized, and memory optimized).<br>
         ![image](https://github.com/rlaisqls/rlaisqls/assets/81006587/05388d12-24f0-425c-8c15-a2e6d6da00f2)

     2. Spread Placement Groups
        - Spread Placement Grouping is when you put each individual EC2 instance on top of its own distinct hardware so that failure is isolated.
        - Your VMs live on separate racks, with separate network inputs and separate power requirements.
-Spread placement groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.
+Spread placement groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.<br>
         ![image](https://github.com/rlaisqls/rlaisqls/assets/81006587/ef0d7b55-c74b-4b49-9457-17b51f9a49b2)

     3. Partitioned Placement Groups
         - Partitioned Placement Grouping is similar to Spread placement grouping, but differs because you can have multiple EC2 instances within a single partition.
 Failure instead is isolated to a partition (say 3 or 4 instances instead of 1), yet you enjoy the benefits of close proximity for improved network performance.
         - With this placement group, you have multiple instances livingtogether on the same hardware inside of different availity zones acress one or more regions.
-        - If you would like a balance of risk tolerance and network performance, use Partitioned Placement Groups.
+        - If you would like a balance of risk tolerance and network performance, use Partitioned Placement Groups.<br>
         ![image](https://github.com/rlaisqls/rlaisqls/assets/81006587/19af9966-f14a-4509-a324-9a17ad0ad624)

 - Each placement group name within your AWS must be unique

 - You can move an existing instance into a placement group provided that it is in a stopped state.
 You can move the instance via the CLI or an AWS SDK, but not the console.
 You can also take a snapshot of the existing instance, convert it into an AMI, and launch it into the placement group where you desire it to be.

+## AWS Nitro System

+The AWS Nitro System is the underlying platform for the latest generation of EC2 instances that enables AWS to innovate faster, further reduce cost for our customers, and deliver added benefits like increased security and new instance types.
+With the latest set of enhancements to the Nitro system, all new C5/C5d/C5n, M5/M5d/M5n/M5dn, R5/R5d/R5n/R5dn, and P3dn instances now support 36% higher EBS-optimized instance bandwidth, up to 19 Gbps.
+Also, 6, 9, and 12 TB Amazon EC2 High Memory instances can now support 19 Gbps of EBS-optimized instance bandwidth, a 36% increase from 14 Gbps.

+This performance increase enables you to speed up sections of your workflows dependent on EBS-optimized instance performance.
+For storage intensive workloads, you will have an opportunity to use smaller instance sizes and still meet your EBS-optimized instance performance requirement, thereby saving costs.
+With this performance increase, you will be able to handle unplanned spikes in EBS-optimized instance demand without any impact to your application performance.

 ---
 reference